Pungyeon/clean-go-article/README.md

 This approach is not limited to errors and can be used for other returned values.
 As an example, we are also returning a `NullItem` instead of `Item{}` as we did before.
 There are many different scenarios in which it might be preferable to return a defined object, rather than initialising it on return.

-Returning default `Null` values like we did in the previous examples can also be safer in certain cases.
+Returning default `NullItem` values like we did in the previous examples can also be safer in certain cases.
 As an example, a user of our package could forget to check for errors and end up initialising a variable that points to an empty struct containing a default value of `nil` as one or more property values.
 When attempting to access this `nil` value later in the code, the client software would panic.
 However, when we return our custom default value instead, we can ensure that all values that would otherwise default to `nil` are initialised.
 Thus, we'd ensure that we do not cause panics in our users' software.

 This also benefits us.
 Consider this: If we wanted to achieve the same safety without returning a default value, we would have to change our code everywhere we return this type of empty value.
 However, with our default value approach, we now only have to change our code in a single place: